" I haven't been

 the third, to get on to get to the museum.

 This entire running around took over an hour.
-With all this

 running around we were so chagrinned to find that the Museu do Homens do